gmlewis/bible-codes/TheLittleBook.md

 the wilderness, even so that they may be fruitful and multiply and enjoy the fat of the land in my millennial kingdom that is so soon to come upon the earth in fulfillment of promise, covenant, and testament.
 So will it be for natural man, that they will either accept the lamb of God as their savior or they will have chosen their own eternal judgment in that ever-burning lake of fire because there is no other choice, and nowhere else can they go because Yahweh will never allow evil to overtake and destroy his creation and their days of willful rebellion are coming to an end.

-I am the lamb of God, given for the sins of the world.
+I am the lamb of God, given for the sins of the world.
 I am the lion of The Tribe of Judah, and in righteousness I do come to judge and make war.
-I am he in whom the lamb of God and the lion of the tribe of Judah are fully united in my eternal purposes and rule as the King of Kings and Lord of Lords, so who is there who can stand against Yeshua HaMashiach who is the holy one of Adonai, even he whom Yahweh has sent to execute eternal judgment on the fallen ones and all who chose to join their ways.
+I am he in whom the lamb of God and the lion of the tribe of Judah are fully united in my eternal purposes and rule as the King of Kings and Lord of Lords, so who is there who can stand against Yeshua HaMashiach who is the holy one of Adonai, even he whom Yahweh has sent to execute eternal judgment on the fallen ones and all who chose to join their ways.

 And so I counsel the faithful in Christ to remain faithful still because the day of your redemption has come and is nearly upon you.
 Look only to your Everlasting Lord of Righteousness because the fallen ones have flooded the earth in a great deluge of lies and falsehoods designed to deceive the very elect if such a thing were possible.
 Therefore, understand many false prophets have been sent who prophesy in the ways of Balaam and who are taken by spirits of Jezebel and who speak by spirits of anti-Christ who teach another Jesus who falsely stands in place of and is in opposition to Jesus the Christ who is Yeshua HaMashiach in the hearts of the deceived.
 All who are taken in such deception will bear their judgment should they refuse to repent from their ways when they are confronted by their Lord in the mouths of the faithful in Christ.
 Truly, truly, some false prophets are sincere and deceived and can be reached with the truth spoken on lips of love, but only truth will set them free and only the blunt truth of their sins and false prophesies that they may indeed recover themselves in repentance.
 Then there are those who prophesy for money, and filthy lucre, and to achieve acclaim and attention and to bask fully in this evil worlds goods.
 No matter who it is who prophesies falsely, rebuke them and repudiate their Words, even Words that are designed by the fallen ones to ensnare the very elect in deception if possible.
 Why do you run to and fro, my faithful Church?
 Have I not commanded and counseled and empowered you to be my overcomers?
 Even those who overcome every aspect of the enemies kingdom in like manner as I overcame?
 Therefore, come to Christ Jesus and I will confirm in your hearts my true prophets because my true prophets do speak in unison with the heart of their Lord who is the Word made flesh.
 Therefore, Christ Jesus can never contradict scripture, for so I am!